 Hey, look at you!
 You’ve finally decided to shed your corporate shackles and go into business for yourself.
 Gone are the days of working for the man.
 No more!
 Now the man works for you.
-And as the money and gigs begin to role in, you may think to yourself that freelancing life is going to be an unbroken boulevard of green lights.
+And as the money and gigs begin to roll in, you may think to yourself that freelancing life is going to be an unbroken boulevard of green lights.
 That is until you hit the inevitable speed bump that is the American tax system.

 Trying to master the IRS Tax code is on par with untangling Christmas lights or explaining social media to your parents.
 Within the tax code, one of the areas freelancers run into the most issues is figuring out how to deduct their business expenses.
 In fact, according to a study by financial software provider Xero, 73% of freelancers aren’t claiming a single business deduction.
 This means that 3/4th’s of freelancers are overpaying on their taxes!
 Frankly, it’s understandable.
 Claiming business deductions is a confusing and convoluted part of an already tedious process, but with a little explanation hopefully, we can save you some money come tax time.